FigSystems/dpt/doc/spec.md

 - `>=`
 - No prefix requires the exact version specified

+### FPKGBUILDs

+For convenience in the process of generating packages, one can write an FPKGUILD file, which is very similar in kind to Arch Linux's PKGBUILDs.
+Not all features are supported.
+The currently defined variables/functions in FPKGBUILDs are

+- `pkgname`
+- `pkgver`
+- `depends`
+- `build()`

 ## Repository Format

 Repositories are simply http(s) servers with a predefined file structure as follows: